 The courses listed below will inform and inspire you along your journey around the world.
 Papers will be written on tablets and texts read on Kindles so you can save space in your backpack.

+The Epic Literature course engages some of the oldest, most foundational ideas of each culture.
 This course will study the literary and sacred masterpieces from the countries visited during the Around-the-World semester and examine these texts in light of their historical context, literary technique, the role of religion, and the question of personal and national identity.

 Global Cultural Studies